norskgjeld/dokumentasjon-test/docs/consent/README.md

 at [support@norskgjeld.no](mailto:support@norskgjeld.no).

 When you have signed an agreement, we will send your client id and client secret.
 You must provide us with the URLs where you want to receive the callback after the consent flow finishes.
+This is not required if you only intend to manage consents externally ([see section 2.6](#26---consents-created-and-managed-outside-nogi-eg-in-an-online-bank))

 This service does not require 2-way TLS, so client certificates (Virksomhetssertifikat, SEID) are * *not** required.